-Projects in Manifold operate as containers the way books do on a shelf—only in Manifold, they contain not only the main text but also, potentially, draft texts and supplemental resources beyond the scope of print appendices.
+Projects in Manifold operate as containers the way books do on a shelf—only in Manifold, they contain not only the main text but also, potentially, draft and ancillary texts, supplemental media resources, as well as reader engagements with those materials.

 Each project has its own landing page, made up of the following content blocks.
 Some projects may only have one block, others may use a good deal more.

 The hero block is meant to orient the reader to what the project is about and how to engage with it.
 Beyond providing a space for display elements such as the project’s title, description, and attributions, it can also be used to connect to related engagements in the social media sphere, suggest points of entry to specific elements of the project, as well as provide related downloadable materials.